BUS. 100 Introduction to Business (3 units)

 BUS.
 113 Personal Finance (3 units)

-This course in personal finance leads students toward financial literacy and enables students to obtain the foundation for a lifelong understanding of the basics of finance including money management, tax planning, investing, and retirement planning.
-Students learn to apply and use financial models through critical thinking, quantitative reasoning, and developing problem-solving abilities.
+This course in personal finance leads students toward financial education and enables students to obtain the foundation for a lifelong understanding of the basics of finance including money management, tax planning, investing, and retirement planning.
+Students learn to apply quantitative and computational methods to help them understand the basis for financial literacy.
 Emphasis is placed on learning the fundamental concepts of everyday finance with a hands-on approach.
+Instruction is based on the analysis of specific financial situations and enables students to synthesize financial documents and reports.
+Quantitative reasoning is emphasized for the students so that they develop their problem-solving skills.

 BUS.
 125 International Business (3 units)